 How will DEQ know the problem has been solved?

-Once adopted by the EQC, the proposed rule amendments will be filed with the Secretary of State and submitted to the EPA along with the crosswalks for approval as documentation of the updates made to the Oregon SIP.
-DEQ will know the problem has been solved when the updated infrastructure elements of Oregon’s SIP are approved by the EPA and published in the Federal Register.
+Once adopted by the EQC, the proposed rule amendments will be filed with the Secretary of State and submitted to the EPA along with the certification that Oregon’s SIP meets the infrastructure requirements of the Clean Air Act for approval as documentation of the updates made to the Oregon SIP.
+DEQ will know the problem has been solved when the rule revisions and infrastructure certification are approved by the EPA and published in the Federal Register.

 Request for other options